 Carbon monoxide is a colorless, odorless, tasteless gas usually produced by combustion (the burning of fuel; e.g., gasoline, natural gas, oil, wood).
 The most common sources of carbon monoxide are motor vehicles, furnaces, water heaters, fireplaces, woodstoves, and various internal combustion engines.
 Carbon monoxide is dangerous when inhaled because carbon monoxide molecules bond with hemoglobin in the blood over 200 times more easily than oxygen molecules.
 Oxygen is vital to the proper functioning of the major organs and muscles of the body.
 When carbon monoxide replaces oxygen in the blood, the body is deprived of oxygen.
 Oxygen deprivation can cause alteration or loss of consciousness, organ damage, brain damage, coma, and death.
 It is important to get in touch with a skilled Fort Collins injury lawyer if you have been affected.

-Symptoms Of Carbon Monoxide Poisoning
+How do the Symptoms Of Carbon Monoxide Poisoning Present Themselves?

 The symptoms of mild carbon monoxide poisoning include headaches, stuffiness, fatigue, dizziness, and drowsiness.
 Because these symptoms are the same as for colds and flu, carbon monoxide poisoning is often not diagnosed, but mistakenly attributed to cold or flu.